Summary of Graduation Requirements

 - Take Law 258 Professional Responsibility or 258A Legal Ethics in Corporate Practice.

 - Satisfy the skills requirement of regulation 1.4B

 - Satisfy the writing requirement of regulation 1.4C.

 You must write an individually authored work of rigorous intellectual effort of at least 20 typewritten, double spaced pages, excluding footnotes.
 At least one draft of the paper is required to be exchanged between student and professor and feedback should be incorporated before the final submission of the paper.
 Each semester, a number of courses are offered which can satisfy the writing requirement.
 This is generally noted in the course's description.

-- Adhere to the 16-credit limit on selected courses.
-Of the semester credits required for graduation, the total credits in courses numbered in the LAW 400's, plus any credits (in excess of two) earned in non-law UC courses may not exceed 16.
-(This rule also applies to joint degree students.)
-With the Assistant Dean's prior approval, you may earn an additional 4 credits under Regulation 1.4(B)(3) of the Faculty Regulations.
+- Adhere to the 16-credit limit on the courses set forth in Regulation 1.4(B)(3).
+Of the semester credits required for graduation, the total credits in the courses set forth in Regulation 1.4(B)(3), plus any credits (in excess of two) earned in non-law UC courses (including courses taken as part of a joint degree program) and in courses taken at foreign law schools, may not exceed 16.
+With the Assistant Dean's prior approval, you may earn an additional 4 credits under Regulation 1.4(B)(3).

 Click here for the form required to receive this approval.

 - Adhere to the 14-credit limit on clinical externships.
-Of the semester credits required for graduation, a total of not more than 14 may be earned in the following clinical externships: Administration of Criminal Justice, Employment Relations, Environmental Law, Federal Taxation, Intellectual Property, Judicial, Legislative Process, and Public Interest Law, and the Washington, D.C.
-(UC-DC) Law Program.
+Of the semester credits required for graduation, a total of not more than 14 total units may be earned in clinical externships.